jamkmak/codon/README.md

 * Thanks to the professors and TAs of CS50 at Harvard University for their feedback and mentorship throughout the development process.
 * Thanks to friends and coworkers for answering questions during the development and debugging processes.
-* Template creation guidance from [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
+* README creation guidance from [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).